- Democratic Member of Congress

 - Between 2002-16, Rush paid his wife more than $550,000 from the coffers of his campaign committee.
 Also during that period, the congressman gave campaign money to at least six other family members.
 Among them were his brother, Marlon Rush, who collected more than $10,000; his sister, Judy, who received at least $800 for office management and receptionist work; and his son, Flynn, who was paid hundreds of dollars for polling and petition-drive services.

-- From 2004-14, Rush gave more than $155,000 in campaign funds to the Beloved Community Christian Church, a non-denominational house of worship which he had founded in 2002 to serve “one of Chicago’s poorest and most fragile neighborhoods.”
+- From 2004-14, Rush gave more than $155,000 in campaign funds to the Beloved Community Christian Church, where he himself was the pastor.

 - Rush once requested a $100,000 earmark for Beloved Community Family Services (BCFS), a nonprofit organization he had created in 2004 to provide “primary health care, preventive education, and social service programs” for the poor.
 The earmark was ultimately approved in 2008 and was tacked onto an appropriations bill, but it was for $305,500—much more than the amount Rush had asked for.
 Also in fiscal year 2008, BCFS received a $290,663 grant from the Department of Justice.